-Previous publications include being a key contributor to an Asian Development Bank paper at Oxford University on economic growth policy and sustainable investment in China and a publication on the need for ethical representation in the development sector.
-In her current role as Communications Officer for Good Return (an Australian International Development organisation working on women’s economic empowerment throughout the Asia-Pacific), Hannah also contributes to Good Return’s blog and is a part of the team to produce and promote the Frontier Broker Network’s ‘Investing in Gender Equality’ podcast.
+Publications include being a key contributor to an Asian Development Bank paper at Oxford University on economic growth policy and sustainable investment in China, publications on the need for ethical representation in the development sector, women’s economic empowerment in Cambodia , financial inclusion and women's entrepreneurship in Nepal and a Second Global Cold War observatory dispatch.
+Hannah also works with the Australian International Development Network and Good Return (an Australian development organisation focused on women’s economic empowerment in the Asia-Pacific).
+Hannah regularly contributes to Good Return’s blog and is part of a team to produce the Frontier Broker Network’s ‘Investing in Gender Equality’ podcast.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):

 10 Sep 2021 → 10 Sep 2024